Do you know what to do if you have been exposed to someone with COVID-19?

 But can’t you just get tested after your exposure to see if you have it?

 Sure, you can get tested, but if it is negative and you are early in your incubation period, it doesn’t mean that you still won’t become sick later on.
-For example, you could have a negative COVID-19 test four days after being exposed to the virus, but then develop symptoms of COVID-19 two days later.
+For example, you could have a negative COVID-19 test two days after being exposed to the virus, but then develop symptoms of COVID-19 two days later.

 “Yes, you are still considered a close contact even if you were wearing a cloth face covering while you were around someone with COVID-19.
 Cloth face coverings are meant to prevent someone from transmitting the disease to others, and not to protect someone from becoming infected.”COVID-19 Frequently Asked Questions